 - Purchase the complete Expat Arrivals Angola Guide (PDF)

-Overall, expats moving to Angola will likely face many challenges, but will also be richly rewarded with an exciting cultural experience and financial benefits.
+While expats moving to Angola will likely face many challenges, those who approach the country with an open mind and adventurous spirit are sure to be richly rewarded with an exciting and unique cultural experience.

 Capital city: Luanda (also largest city)

 Neigbouring countries: Angola is bordered by Namibia to the south, Zambia to the east and the Democratic Republic of the Congo to the northeast.

 Geography: Angola is a southern African country with a varied terrain that encompasses tropical Atlantic beaches, a labyrinthine system of rivers and Sub-Saharan desert that extends across the border into Namibia.

 Money: The Kwanza (AOA), which is divided into 100 centimos.

 Tipping: Standard 10 percent, unless service is included in bill.

 Electricity: 220V, 50Hz.
 Round-pin Euro plugs are standard.

 Emergency contacts: 113 (police), 112 (ambulance), 115 (fire)

 Transport and driving: Cars drive on the right-hand side.
 Much of the road infrastructure was destroyed and neglected during years of conflict, and despite efforts to rebuild, many of its roads are still riddled with potholes and few of them are paved.
 Most expats hire drivers who are accustomed to local driving conditions.
 Public transport in Angola is poorly maintained and unreliable.